 Under Burns' guidance in 2009, Ingram was awarded Alabama's first Heisman Trophy and earned unanimous All-America honors.
-Ingram set the school's single-season rushing record with 1,658 yards and 17 touchdowns while adding 32 receptions for 334 yards and three more scores.
+Ingram set the school's single-season rushing record with 1,658 yards and 17 touchdowns while adding 32 receptions for 334 yards and three scores.
 Richardson, a true freshman, was the team's second-leading rusher (642 yards, 6 TD) and was a Freshman All-SEC selection.
+In the BCS Championship Game against Texas, Ingram and Richardson both rushed for 100-plus yards to help lead Alabama to the school's 13th title.

 Roy Upchurch added valuable production in 2009, especially on third downs.
-Upchurch earned an invite to the prestigious Senior Bowl at the conclusion of the season.
-In the BCS National Championship Game against Texas, Ingram and Richardson both rushed for 100-plus yards to help lead Alabama to the school's 13th title.
+He earned an invite to the prestigious Senior Bowl at the conclusion of the season.

 In his first year at Alabama (2007), Burns helped first-year tailback Terry Grant set school records for rushing yards (891) and touchdowns (8) by a freshman.
-Grant was a three-time SEC Freshman of the Week honoree and was named to the Freshman All-SEC Team as well as The Sporting News Freshman All-American team (honorable mention).
+Grant was a three-time SEC Freshman of the Week honoree and was named to the Freshman All-SEC Team as well as Sporting News Freshman All-America team (honorable mention).

-Burns spent nine seasons as assistant head coach and offensive coordinator at Saint Augustine High School in New Orleans before joining Bowden's staff at Tulane.
+Burns spent eight seasons with head coach Tommy Bowden at Clemson, after a four-year stint at Tulane that concluded with a 12-0 season in 1998.
+He logged nine seasons as assistant head coach and offensive coordinator at Saint Augustine High School in New Orleans before joining Bowden's staff at Tulane.
 Burns helped lead Saint Augustine to district titles in 1987, 1992 and 1993, his second stint at the school.
 His first experience as a coach also was at Saint Augustine, where he served as an assistant from 1977-79 and helped the school win three other district championships on the way to consecutive state titles in 1978-79.
-Burns also coached at New Orleans' Booker T. Washington High School in 1980 before a five-year stint as an assistant coach at Southern University in Baton Rouge from 1981-85.
+Burns also coached at New Orleans' Booker T. Washington High School in 1980 before a five-year stint as an assistant coach at Southern University in Baton Rouge, La., from 1981-85.